Fokko/spark-dbt-presentation/spark.md

 ---

+- Written in Scala
 - Started 2013 at Berkeley University
 - Donated in May 2014 to the Apache Software Foundation
 - Response to the old Mapreduce framework
-	- Only a Java API (boilerplate!)
-	- Slow and limited operations
+	- Only a Java API (boilerplate!), Slow and limited
 - Won the record in 2014 on distributed sorting[^2]

 [^2]: https://databricks.com/blog/2014/11/05/spark-officially-sets-a-new-record-in-large-scale-sorting.html